After joining the Dell KACE Training team I started to learn the K1000 and after that I started to dig in the K2000 secrets.

 I started to read articles here and there, asking to friends and colleagues, watching various videos and I found out that there are many ‘’doctrines’’ and pieces of information spread all over the places that you need to know to unveil how the driver management mechanism was really working.

-After studying all the available material I wrote my first “syncretic” article about the K2000 3.4 version that you can still find here:
+After studying all the available material I wrote my first “syncretic” article about the K2000 3.4 version followed by another one about the 3.5 and 3.6 that you can still find here:

 I do not have the presumption to have discovered something revolutionary or have written a complete and ‘’dogmatic’’ document so please comment it if you have something to add or if I wrote something not exact.